-The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
+The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
+(An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include: